cwiechert/osrs/README.md

 ### `Recorder`

-Records mouse click events to a CSV file and replays them with accurate timing and optional randomization.
+Records mouse clicks (and optionally key presses) to a CSV file and replays them with accurate timing and optional randomization.

 #### Recording